clojure-goes-fast/clojure-goes-fast.com/content/blog/2018-07-02-latency-tool-jvm-hiccup-meter.md

 Of course, you can't expect `Thread.sleep(1)` to wake up precisely in one millisecond even under ideal conditions when no hiccups are happening.
-But obsessing about small fluctuations is not the point, the point is to discover long pauses of tens or hundreds of milliseconds or even seconds.
+But obsessing about small fluctuations is not the point; the point is to discover long pauses of tens or hundreds of milliseconds or even seconds.
 Those can be caused by stop-the-world GC phases, stolen CPU cycles in virtualized environments, unpredicted hardware effects, and other application-independent